Benefits for your application

 Use cases

 Perfect technology for persistent surveillance, linear long / area large tasks and fast response capability.
-Examples are automated detection and fighting of forest fires, operations of authorities and organizations with security tasks, monitoring of network infrastructures, solar-powered electric aircraft, HAPS, in general for large wingspan aircraft.
+Examples are automated detection and fighting of forest fires, operations of authorities and organizations with security tasks, monitoring of network infrastructures, solar-powered electric aircraft, HAPS / large wingspan aircraft.
+In general all fixed-wing aircraft with maximized range or payload capacity.

 News